uclaacm/gamestudio-f18/workshop-1-intro-to-Unity-Editor/README.md

 ```

 This code assigns the Rigidbody attached to our player to the variable rb so we can more easily access it.
+"GetComponent" is a function that searches through the components on the current gameobject and returns that component if it finds one of the type in "<>".

 Add this code to the inside of void Update:
 ```cs